kragen/derctuo/markdown/scribal-basic.md

 point but then stopped working due to an unrelated change giving an uninitialized variable a nonsense value.

-BASIC-80 had a one-level parser that didn't need whitespace to recognize keywords, but variable names were limited to only two characters.
+BASIC-80 had a one-level parser that didn’t need whitespace to recognize keywords, but variable names were limited to only two characters.
 The consequence was that you could write things like `ifx=ythen300elseprintx` and have it parse.
-This was terrible for readability but probably also improved the language's "easiness" by making it more forgiving: you couldn't break your program by leaving out whitespace.
-Relatedly, if you wanted to PRINT multiple things on the same line, you were supposed to separate them with `;`, but BASIC-80 (and I think even GW-BASIC) didn't enforce that.
+This was terrible for readability but probably also improved the language’s “easiness” by making it more forgiving: you couldn’t break your program by leaving out whitespace.
+Relatedly, if you wanted to PRINT multiple things on the same line, you were supposed to separate them with `;`, but BASIC-80 (and I think even GW-BASIC) didn’t enforce that.

-There was a strong distinction between the user program and the system, and the temptation was to think that "learning to program" meant memorizing the capabilities the language provided.
-BASIC's extensibiilty was almost zilch.
+There was a strong distinction between the user program and the system, and the temptation was to think that “learning to program” meant memorizing the capabilities the language provided.
+BASIC’s extensibiilty was almost zilch.
 GOSUB was the limit; if you defined a subroutine to draw a line, for example, you might invoke it as
 follows: